-After Henry VIII's disastrous fourth marriage marriage to Anne of Cleves, Catherine's uncle the Duke of Norfolk, head of the Catholic faction at court, took Catherine to his home at Lambeth.
+After Henry VIII's disastrous fourth marriage to Anne of Cleves, Catherine's uncle the Duke of Norfolk, head of the Catholic faction at court, took Catherine to his home at Lambeth.
 In a bid for power, he flaunted his nubile and attractive niece before the King.
-Henry was smitten by the exquisite Catherine and had his marriage to "that great Flanders Mare" Anne annulled on the grounds of non consumation.
+Henry was smitten by the exquisite Catherine and had his marriage to "that great Flanders Mare" Anne annulled on the grounds of non-consummation.

-Shortly after Catherine was stripped of all jewellery and clothing then taken to Syon Abbey in Middlesex, where she was held prisoner.
+Shortly after Catherine was stripped of all jewellery and clothing then taken to Syon Abbey in Middlesex, where she was held, prisoner.
 The teenage Catherine was tried for high treason and followed her cousin Anne Boleyn to the Tower and the block.
-She regained her composure prior to her execution and asked for a block to be brought to her, where she indulged in the macabre exercise of practicing laying her neck on it.
+She regained her composure before her execution and asked for a block to be brought to her, where she indulged in the macabre exercise of practising laying her neck on it.